techlahoma/oklathon/README.md

   - To do during Oklathon: Work on [issues](https://github.com/techlahoma/200ok-site/issues?q=is%3Aissue+is%3Aopen+label%3Aoklathon)
 - [Code Newbies](https://github.com/techlahoma/code-newbies)
   - Guide for code newbies
-  - To do during Oklathon: Update doc and maybe create website
+  - To do during Oklathon: Update doc and create website (can just be markdown using GitHub Pages)
 - [Heating and Cooling Centers](https://github.com/alex-code4okc/oklahoma_cooling_centers_python)
   - Website that maps heating and cooling centers in Oklahoma
   - To do during Oklathon: Work on [issues](https://github.com/alex-code4okc/oklahoma_cooling_centers_python/issues)